Indian Folktales from Mauritius

 Culture is maintained through language and customs.
 Although the Bhojpuri people have adopted the material culture of Mauritius in order to earn their livelihood, they have maintained their cultural identity by retaining their own language, which has given them the strength of solidarity during their residence in a new land as indentured laborers.

 The question arises how the Bhojpuri people have maintained their culture through their folklore.
 Isolated as a group, they have kept their songs, tales, and proverbs alive in their collective memory so as to compensate for the natural loss they faced.

 The stories collected by Dawood Auleear in the course of 1985 represent the range of Bhojpuri folktales.
-The king and his ministers, clever thieves, skilful brothers, clever girls, devouring monsters, and oil-makers appear as protagonists.
+The king and his ministers, clever thieves, skillful brothers, clever girls, devouring monsters, and oil-makers appear as protagonists.
 Moral stories such as “Hospitality Rewarded” are also included.
-In all, there are eighteen nicely selected oral tales.
+In all there are eighteen nicely selected oral tales.